lshpaner/eda_toolkit/source/usage_guide.rst

 The provided code snippet demonstrates how to use the ``stacked_crosstab_plot`` function to generate stacked bar plots and corresponding crosstabs for different columns in a DataFrame.
-Here's a detailed breakdown of the code:
+Here's a detailed breakdown of the code using the census dataset as an example [1]_.

 First, the ``func_col`` list is defined, specifying the columns ``["sex", "income"]`` to be analyzed.
 These columns will be used in the loop to generate separate plots.